reposense/RepoSense/docs/developer_guide.md

 RepoConfiguration stores the configuration information for one single repository, including repository orgarization, name, branch, author whitelist etc.

 It should be read-only.
 It can be constructed using **ConfigurationBuilder**.
-### `RepoInfo`
-RepoInfo contains the result of repository analyzing.
-It has two main parts:
-1. an ArrayList of CommitInfo
-2. an ArrayList of FileInfo

-It also includes some basic information of the repository, like organization and repo name.

 ### `FileInfo`
 FileInfo contains the result of one single file.
 It has two main parts: